 This pantry stable found in the kitchens of many home cooks is made from white wine that has been fermented and oxidized into an acid with a lightly fruity flavor, usually diluted with water to a specific acidity somewhere between five and seven percent.
 While most white wine vinegars are made the same way, it doesn’t mean they all taste the same.
 The different levels of acidity as well as the quality of the grapes used will impart various flavors.
 Some white wine vinegars also have flavors infused such as garlic and tarragon for a unique twist.

-We feature six white wine vinegars that you can buy online.
+We feature great white wine vinegars that you can buy online.
 Read on to find the one that best suits your taste.

 If you like a good chardonnay, then you’ll appreciate this Spanish chardonnay white wine vinegar that you can use as a condiment in so many of your recipes, from a tasty dressing for salad to various sauces and even in some desserts.